TerriaJS/terriajs/doc/customizing/initialization-files.md

 * `direction`: where the camera is looking
 * `up`: which way is "up", which determines how the camera is rotated

-For most purposed positioning this way is difficult for normal humans.
+For most purposes positioning this way is difficult for normal humans.
 To see an example, move the camera to some location, click the "share" button (and choose to not use the URL shortner), then URL-decode the URL you get.